Ernesto-B/Worldbuilding-Obsidian/Worldbuilding/97 - DLC/Iyresa/Coast of Iyresa.md

 - Between the main cities and the mountains, Iyresa is made up of abundant plains which are home to medium-skilled [[monsters]].
 - To the west are numerous caves which are host to both precious ores and ferocious beasts that are no easy feat.
 - The Coast is a central hub which is host to many festivals and markets where lots of trading occurs.
 - Iyresan Bay: an underwater plateau of shallow depth which was home to beastfolk cities and towns of ages past destroyed in wars.
+The bay is home to a myriad of fish who make their homes in the illuminated waters.
 - Cindral Mountains:

 # Geographical Location and Features
 - Drought?